apaz-cli/apaz-cli.github.io/blog/How_to_Write_a_Compiler_Without_Going_Insane.md

 ![](images/Puzzle.jpg)
 </div>

-    Remember that part where I said "You can add, subtract, swap out, or combine steps, obsess over details, and argue over semantics all you like?"
+    Remember that part where I said "You can add, subtract, swap out, or combine steps, rename and reinvent things, obsess over details, and argue over semantics all you like?"
 This is the part where you do that.
 The first step to writing any compiler is to plan out how all the different parts connect to each other.

     The calling of computer scientists is to take an insurmountable problem (like writing a compiler), split it into a few difficult problems (steps in the compilation pipeline), split those problems into less difficult problems (algorithms used to implement those steps), and solve those problems (implement the algorithms).